-When demand data is no longer required by the TDSP tariffs, and the CR has no need for demand data then the TDSP shall change the assignment of the ESI ID to BUSNODEM.
-If a demand meter is present and used for billing purposes, then the TDSP shall send demand data to ERCOT via Texas SET transactions.

-When a TDSP determines that an ESI ID assignment should be changed to BUSNODEM based on the TDSP metering tariff rules, the TDSP shall notify the CR at least thirty (30) days prior to making the Load Profile ID change.
-If the CR requires demand data to support Customer billing for the ESI ID in question, then the CR shall notify the TDSP of its requirement for demand data.
-Upon CR notification, the TDSP shall not change the demand meter and the TDSP shall continue collecting demand data.
-The ESI ID shall retain its load factor Load Profile ID assignment.

-If it is determined that demand data is no longer required by either the CR or the TDSP, the TDSP has the option of:
+- (1) When Demand data is no longer required by the TDSP tariffs, and the CR has no need for Demand data then the TDSP shall change the assignment of the ESI ID to BUSNODEM.
+If a Demand meter is present and used for billing purposes, then the TDSP shall send Demand data to ERCOT via TX SET transactions. - (2) When a TDSP determines that an ESI ID assignment should be changed to BUSNODEM based on the TDSP metering tariff rules, the TDSP shall notify the CR at least 30 days prior to making the Load Profile ID change.
+If the CR requires Demand data to support Customer billing for the ESI ID in question, then the CR shall notify the TDSP of its requirement for Demand data.
+Upon CR notification, the TDSP shall not change the Demand meter and the TDSP shall continue collecting Demand data.
+The ESI ID shall retain its Load factor Load Profile ID assignment. - (3) If it is determined that Demand data is no longer required by either the CR or the TDSP, the TDSP has the option of:

-- 1. Replacing the demand meter with a non-demand meter; or - 2.
-Leaving the demand meter in place but discontinue sending any demand data for that ESI ID to ERCOT.

-Regardless of which demand meter change option the TDSP pursues, the effective date of the Load Profile ID change shall coincide with the last meter read date where demand data is sent to ERCOT.

-If a TDSP elects to leave a demand meter in service on an ESI ID that no longer requires a demand meter, the Load Profile ID shall be changed to the BUSNODEM profile.
-The TDSP shall submit the appropriate Texas SET transaction to change the Load Profile ID to ERCOT before the next regularly scheduled meter read date with an effective date of the last meter read.

-If the TDSP elects to replace the meter, then the TDSP shall submit the appropriate Texas SET transaction to change the Load Profile ID to ERCOT with an effective date of the meter change date.
+- (a) Replacing the Demand meter with a non-Demand meter; or - (b) Leaving the Demand meter in place but discontinue sending any Demand data for that ESI ID to ERCOT. - (4) Regardless of which Demand meter change option the TDSP pursues, the effective date of the Load Profile ID change shall coincide with the last meter read date where Demand data is sent to ERCOT. - (5) If a TDSP elects to leave a Demand meter in service on an ESI ID that no longer requires a Demand meter, the Load Profile ID shall be changed to the BUSNODEM profile.
+The TDSP shall submit the appropriate TX SET transaction to change the Load Profile ID to ERCOT before the next regularly scheduled meter read date with an effective date of the last meter read. - (6) If the TDSP elects to replace the meter, then the TDSP shall submit the appropriate TX SET transaction to change the Load Profile ID to ERCOT with an effective date of the meter change date.